Golden Dorado Fly Fishing - Argentina

 Isoro Marsh is a vast, natural wildlife sanctuary and a golden dorado fishing paradise.
 Isoro Marsh is a great location for surface patterns, depending on conditions.
 Since the Isoro Marsh draws its water from the middle section of the Parana River, water levels remain consistent throughout the season.
 An incredible clear water fishery with golden dorado, dogfish, and giant piranha is only a short boat ride from the Lodge.

-Jetu'u Lodge - Isoro Marsh
+Jetu'u Lodge - Ysoro Marsh and Middle Parana River

 Log-Sided Ranch with Willow Chairs